The #1 Most Important Metric For Your Google Ads Campaign

 5 Steps to Calculate Your PPS

-Calculating your PPS requires tracking your AdWords investment across the sales funnel in five steps.
+Calculating your PPS requires tracking your Google Ads investment across the sales funnel in five steps.
 Before I walk you through the steps, I want to make sure all of the terms used in the calculations make sense to you.

 Here are some simple definitions to get you started: